Mammograms don't save as many lives as women think

 The findings add new fodder to the simmering debate over the benefits of screening healthy people for cancer.
 Earlier this month, the government-backed U.S. Preventive Services Task Force recommended that healthy men not get a common blood test for prostate cancer, causing an uproar among cancer specialists who fear more men will die from prostate cancer.

-And in 2009, the same group recommended that women under 40 not get a mammogram and that women 50 and older get the test only every other year, rather than yearly, causing an outcry from breast cancer advocacy groups.
+In 2009, the same group recommended that women under 50 not get routine mammograms.
+For women 50 and older, it recommended the test only every other year, rather than yearly, causing an outcry from breast cancer advocacy groups.